lonezoneM/lonezoneM/README.md

 - 👋 Hi, I’m @lonezoneM
-- 👀 I’m interested in ...
+- 👀 I’m interested in future things.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python and basic class stuffs that evryone does.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my college and for myself🙂.
 - 📫 How to reach me : You'll know later!!

 <!---